seL4/docs/projects/sel4/api-doc.md

 SPDX-FileCopyrightText: 2020 seL4 Project a Series of LF Projects, LLC.
 ---

-# API Reference
+# seL4 API Reference

-_Note: This page is auto-generated from the libsel4 API_
+This is the C API reference for the seL4 kernel, available in the library `libsel4`.

 ## System Calls
 ------